30 Things Only Divorced People Know

 Only those who have experienced it know the realities of dissolving a marriage.

 Getting divorced is incredibly hard.
 Most people only ever do it once, and for that reason never get to apply the lessons they learned from the experience to their own lives.
-The best they can do is take these hard won nuggets of wisdom and share them with others who may find themselves on the cusp of getting divorced themselves one day.
+The best they can do is take these hard-won nuggets of wisdom and share them with others who may find themselves on the cusp of getting divorced themselves one day.
+Because in many cases, there are a range of reasons why divorce is good and many times when divorce is best.
 With that in mind, here are 30 such things that only divorced people know.
 And for ways to avoid the big D, be sure to read the 40 Secrets of Couples Who’ve Been Married 40 Years.

 That only one of you can’t save the marriage